hanabi/hanabi.github.io/misc/Group_Meta_Progression.md

 With this in mind, Hanabi is interesting because it is **not a shared petri dish**.
 Since Hanabi is an offline board game / card game, many groups around the world hear about Hanabi completely independently, perhaps at a local board game meetup.
 And then they start playing Hanabi with their group of friends, start to learn the tendencies of their friends, and start to develop strategy.
 But a group of players in Germany will have no idea what kind of strategies a group in England is playing with.

 When we observe different "organically grown" Hanabi groups, we find some interesting things.
 Nearly all groups independently come up with some of the same strategies like *Finesses* and *Bluffs*.
 But at the same time, groups also develop entirely unique strategies.
-One important thing to note here is that "poaching" a strategy from another group is oftentimes not effective, because the strategy will only get a lot of value when other seemingly unrelated conventions are "turned on" or when other subtle assumptions are being made.
+One important thing to note here is that "poaching" a strategy from another group is often not effective, because the strategy will only get a lot of value when other seemingly unrelated conventions are "turned on" or when other subtle assumptions are being made.

 <br />